cBioPortal/cbioportal/docs/Incremental-Data-Loading.md

 ## Supported Data Types
 Please note that incremental upload is supported for subset of data types only.
-Not supported data types have to be omitted from the directory.
+Unsupported data types have to be omitted from the directory.

 Here is the list of data types as they specified in `datatype` attribute of meta file.